 Collection Financial Standards

 The Internal Revenue Service (IRS) Collection Financial Standards are an integral part of the U.S. tax collection process.
 They provide guidelines to determine a taxpayer’s ability to pay their tax debt while ensuring they can meet basic living expenses.
 These standards were developed to address criticisms that the IRS was inconsistent in their analysis of necessary expenses across the U.S. Some offices were very generous in their allowance for necessary expenses, while other offices were very conservative.
-Congress insisted the IRS develop standards to ensure more consistent evaluation of the delinquent taxpayer’s ability to make payments toward their liability, qualify for an offer in compromise, or determine that the taxpayer is in a hardship financial situation and placed in a currently not collectible status.
+Congress insisted the IRS develop standards to ensure a more consistent evaluation of the delinquent taxpayer’s ability to make payments toward their liability, qualify for an offer in compromise, or determine that the taxpayer is in a hardship financial situation and placed in a currently not collectible status.

 The standards are reviewed at the beginning of each calendar year and adjusted as necessary due to the financial impact of inflation and other market conditions.
 They can be found on the IRS website, or located through a Google or other search engine search for “irs collection financial standards.”